NtinosTheGamer2324/GitUp/readme.md

 * `init` — Initialize a Git repository
 * `commit` — Commit specific files, or all changes
 * `commit --dynamic_file` — Interactively pick which files go into a commit
+* `repo create` — Create a GitHub repository (defaults to the current project's folder name) and link it as `origin`
+* `publish` — Push the current branch, refusing to overwrite remote history GitUp hasn't seen locally
 * `login` / `logout` / `whoami` — GitHub authentication via OAuth device flow
 * Interactive confirmation dialogs
 * Colored/status-style logging